TylerMclaughlin/rice-uth-data-visualization/lessonPreview.md

 See what happens if you remove the `geom_point()` or `facet_grid()` terms.

-Ok, We have four data sets that look quite different.
+Ok, We have four data sets with 11 data points each, yet they appear different qualitatively.
 How about the statistics?

 <!-- ```{r} -->
 <!-- #  add a linear fit.  "lm"  means "linear model"     -->